dsteves8000/smm2datadump/README.md

 While Maker IDs start at index 1, for some reason course IDs start in the 3,000,000s.

-Included is also a Java Program that can be used to quickly convert back and forth between an in-game ID and actual index.
+Included is also a Java program that can be used to quickly convert back and forth between an in-game ID and actual index.